Bellview Airlines Flight 210: Accident

-The issue on the brake accumulator system was then discussed by engineer and the maintenance crews.
-They tried to troubleshoot the brake system by verifying the pressure reading with another Bellview Airlines Boeing 737.
+The issue with the brake accumulator system was then discussed by engineer and the maintenance crews.
+They tried to troubleshoot the system by verifying the pressure reading with another Bellview Airlines Boeing 737.
 It was later discovered that the faulty reading had originated from a faulty brake accumulator.
-This was not fixed as the maintenance engineers decided that the aircraft was still within its safe operation and thus the Boeing 737 was allowed to fly for the flight from Lagos to Abuja.
+This was not fixed as the maintenance engineers decided that the aircraft was still within its safe operation limits, and thus the Boeing 737 was allowed to fly from Lagos to Abuja.

-On the flight to Abuja, the aircraft was carrying 111 passengers and 6 crew members, consisted of 2 flight crews, 1 engineer and 3 flight attendants with a destination to Nnamdi Azikiwe International Airport in the nation's capital of Abuja.
+On the flight to Abuja, the aircraft was carrying 111 passengers and six crew members, consisting of two flight crews, one engineer and three flight attendants with a destination of Nnamdi Azikiwe International Airport in the nation's capital of Abuja.
 The flight crews were Captain Imasuen Lambert (49), First Officer Eshun Ernest (42) and Flight Engineer Steve Sani (57).